kids eat free logo

 Welcome to Our Historic Hotel in San Antonio

-Step into our exquisite Victorian lobby and be transported back to a time when Theodore Roosevelt gathered his Rough Riders in our very own Menger Bar.
-This long-rooted landmark is renowned for its refined architecture, museum-worthy mementos, and esteemed history—including a long line of honored guests.
+Step into our stunning Victorian-era lobby and be transported to a time when Theodore Roosevelt recruited his Rough Riders in the legendary Menger Bar.
+The hotel’s rich legacy is reflected in its historic architecture, museum-worthy artifacts, and a guest list that includes presidents, military leaders, celebrities, and visionaries.

 Change is Happening!